TurakhiaLab/panman/docs/index.md

 ```

 #### Subnetwork extract
-Extract subnetwork of given PanMAN and write it to a new PanMAN file based on the list of nodes provided in the input-file.
+Extract a subnetwork from given PanMAN and write it to a new PanMAN file based on the list of nodes provided in the input-file.

 * Example syntax and Usage
 ```